aws-samples/amazon-connect-copy/README.md

   - Note: Settings for new queues will still be copied

-Considering the target instance may accommodate multiple contact centres, Connect-Copy does not remove any target instance components which are not found in the source instance.
+Considering the target instance may accommodate multiple contact centres, Amazon-Connect-Copy does not remove any target instance components which are not found in the source instance.
 If there are multiple contact centres sharing the same Amazon Connect instance, it is a good practice to prefix contact centre specific components with their individual Contact Centre Codes (CCC).